stronnag/mwptools/docs/manual/docs/mwp-Configuration.md

 SVG files for ADSB reported aircraft will be recoloured according to altitude where the path has an `id` attribute of `mwpbg` (fill) or `mwpfg` (stroke).
 See `src/samples/adsb-extra/gradient/README.md` for details.

-Where mwp is built against `libshumate 1.5` (i.e. supporting symbol alignment), where [user defined override icons](https://www.daria.co.uk/mwptools/mwp-Configuration/#settings-precedence-and-user-updates) is used, it is possible to set the location of the "hot spot" in a SVG icon.
+Where mwp is built against `libshumate 1.5` (i.e. supporting symbol alignment), and where [user defined override icons](https://www.daria.co.uk/mwptools/mwp-Configuration/#settings-precedence-and-user-updates) are used, it is possible to set the location of the "hot spot" in a SVG icon.

 Hot spot location uses the GTK `xalign` and `yalign` parameters.
 There are floating point numbers in the range (0.0 - 1.0) defining a coordinate system where (0,0) is top left and (1,1) is bottom right.
 These values are set using special tags (`mwp:xalign` and `mwp:yalign`) in the icon's `svg` element: